 1. Book your trip with a responsible company / tour operator.

 Currently, none of the trekking companies are perfect and there is still a lot of room for improvement.
-However, if you pay less than USD 600 for the Inca Trail, porter well-being is probably not a priority in the concerns of the company.
+However, if you pay less than 600 USD for the Inca Trail, a porter well-being is probably not a priority in the concerns of the company.

 When booking with a company, you should ask how porters are treated saying this is important to you.
-Legal salary, decent meals and warm and dry environment.
+Legal salary, decent meals, warm and dry environment.

 2. Hiring a porter

 Hiring a porter will make your trip more enjoyable, giving you time to enjoy the scenery instead of looking for your boots!
-People are also being given a job they really love and need to work.
+The local people are also being given a job they love.

 3. Interacting with your porters

-Talk to your porters, learning about their traditions and peoples.
-Share coca leaves with them.
-Even encourage them to sing some of their local songs.
+Talk to your porters, learning about their traditions and culture.
+Share coca leaves with them while encouraging them to sing some of their local songs.
 Most porters suffer from low self-esteem and shyness, so the first step is not to expect them to talk to you first.

 4. Thank your porter.

 Show your porters that you appreciate them.
-Thank them verbally and give them a tip, though tips are optional
+Thank them verbally and give them a tip althoug, tips are optional.

 .
 Report cases of abuse / exploitation / abandonment of porters

-If you are not satisfied with how your porters are treated, you should complain to the guide.
-If he/she cannot solve the problem, make a big fuss at the agency office back in Cusco.
+If you are not satisfied with how your porters are being treated, you should complain to the tour guide.
+If he/she cannot solve the problem,complain at the agency office back in Cusco.

-The Peruvian government can be praised for introducing a new law in 2002 indicating that a porter must receive a minimum salary of 42 soles per day (about US$15).
-It can be said that only a few companies actually pay this salary; unfortunately, most companies have chosen to disregard this law and 30 soles seems to be the average salary companies pay their porters while some companies continue to pay salaries as low as 20 soles per day.
+The Peruvian government can be praised for introducing a new law in 2002, indicating that a porter must receive a minimum salary of 42 soles per day (about $15 USD).
+It can be said that only a few companies actually pay this salary.
+Unfortunately, most companies have chosen to disregard this law and 30 soles seems to be the average salaries among companies.
+While some companies continue to pay salaries as low as 20 soles per day!

 The biggest difference between a responsible and an irresponsible society is how they care for their porters along the journey.
-Many porters are given very little to eat on the way.
-They have to wait and see how much the tourists have eaten so they can divide the leftovers among them accordingly.
+Many porters are given very little to eat along the way.
+They have to wait and see how much the tourists have eaten so they can divide the leftovers among themselves accordingly.
 This leaves a lot of porters hungry and tired.
-In general, porters sleep together in the group diner and cooking tents.
+In general, porters sleep together in the group dinner and cooking tents.

 The Quechua race has a history of being oppressed, first by the Incas, then by the Spaniards and then by the land owners.
-Only in relatively recent reforms have the Quechua people started to own their own land.
+Only in recent reforms, have the Quechua people started to own their own land.
 Due to their long history of being dominated by others, many of them have low self-esteem.
 It’s important that you try to get involved with the porters in your group along the Inca Trail.
-Take some coca leaves to share with them and try to learn a couple of basic words in Quechua (the guide will be pleased to help you).
+Take some coca leaves to share with them and try to learn a couple of basic words in Quechua (the tour guide will be pleased to help you).
 Many of the porters have amazing stories to tell about the traditions and life in their villages.
-At the end of the journey don’t forget to show you appreciate their work and value their contribution to the trek, by thanking them verbally and giving them a tip.
+At the end of the journey, don’t forget to show your appreciation to their work and value their contribution to the trek, by thanking them verbally and giving them a tip.

-Tips for the guide and the cook depend on the quality of the service you received and they are your decision.
-However, even when you think the food was horrible and the guide did not speak or explain well (which we hope was not the case), porters were probably the ones who worked the hardest carrying the camp equipment and shelter tents, so please don’t forget to tip them.
+Tips for the tour guide and the cook depends on the quality of the service you have received; they are your decision.
+However, even when you think the food was horrible and the tour guide did not speak or explain well (which we hope was not the case).
+The porters were probably the ones who worked the hardest carrying the camp equipment and shelter tents, so please don’t forget to tip them.
 The amount depends on you, but it is recommended that each porter in your group takes home an extra 40 to 55 soles.
-Try to bring a lot of small change so you can tip the porters directly.
-This is much better than giving the cook or the guide the money to be split up later among the porters because many times the money is distributed badly.
+Try to bring alot of small change so you can tip the porters directly.
+This is much better than giving the cook or the tour guide the money to be split up later among the porters because many times the money is distributed badly.